-I have been professionally producing, composing, sound designing & mixing music since 2003.
+I have been professionally composing, producing, sound designing & mixing music since 2003 and mastering since 2010.
 I’m counting over 200 tracks up to today (2019) that are in the market and have been used by numerous tv/radio shows, advertisements and documentaries all over the world.

-My musical background helps me create very musical mixes and provide the artist with the sound he or she was after no matter if that’s Heavy Metal, Pop or Electronica.
+My musical background helps me create very musical results and provide the artist with the sound he or she was after no matter if that’s Heavy Metal, Pop or Electronica.

-My #1 priority is to make the artist happy with my work regardless if it’s producing, sound design or mix music.
+My #1 priority is to make the artist happy with my work regardless if it’s producing, sound design, mixing or mastering music.

 If you would like to talk about your project just send me a message!